apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/FileSystemShell.md

 * `-p` : Preserves access and modification times, ownership and the permissions.
 (assuming the permissions can be propagated across filesystems)
 * `-f` : Overwrites the destination if it already exists.
+* `-t <thread count>` : Number of threads to be used, default is 1.
+Useful when uploading a directory containing more than 1 file.
 * `-l` : Allow DataNode to lazily persist the file to disk, Forces a replication factor of 1.
 This flag will result in reduced durability.
 Use with care.
 * `-d` : Skip creation of temporary file with the suffix `._COPYING_`.